breakthatbass/cdox/README.md

 *   Author: Taylor Gamache
 *   Email: gamache.taylor@gmail.com
 *
+*   the name and description keywords are expected to be at a comment block
+*   at the top of a file.
+*
 *   @name: my test file
 *   @description: a small library to push and pop some functions and see how the doc program works *